mariellefoster/plots_and_projects/README.md

 ## Codependent Classifier
 - Recognizes codependent language
 - Serves ads to those people to help them take care of themselves and have a healthier sense of self

+## Animated Program around Boundaries
+- What are good touches?
+What are bad touches?
+- How to respond to manipulative pressure